The Asset Management Review: India

 Common asset management structures

 As regards the legal form, the AIF Regulations contemplate the establishment of the AIFs in the form of a trust, a company, a limited liability partnership (LLP) or a body corporate.
-However, most of the AIFs in India are typically set up in the form of trusts on account of certain legal, regulatory and tax reasons.17
+However, most of the AIFs in India are typically set up in the form of trusts on account of certain legal, regulatory and tax reasons.19

 Main sources of investment

-Fund structuring seems to have come far simpler today in light of the liberalised investment and tax regime for AIFs, and given predictability over the past few years, a number of offshore investors seem to have started considering direct participation in the onshore pool, rather than investing via an offshore feeder.
+Fund structuring seems to have become far simpler today in light of the liberalised investment and tax regime for AIFs, and given predictability over the past few years, a number of offshore investors seem to have started considering direct participation in the onshore pool, rather than investing via an offshore feeder.

 The government, in its capacity as an anchor investor, has established a collaborative investment platform, namely the National Investment and Infrastructure Fund, for international and Indian investors looking for investment opportunities in infrastructure and other high-growth sectors of the country, which includes a fund of funds programme that is likely to emerge as a significant domestic LP.
-Further, Small Industries Development Bank of India has been investing in various AIFs in order to promote and accelerate the growth of start-ups and micro, small and medium-sized enterprises in India.
+Further, the Small Industries Development Bank of India has been investing in various AIFs to promote and accelerate the growth of start-ups and micro, small and medium-sized enterprises in India.

 Insurance companies are permitted to invest in Category I and II AIFs.
-However, in the case of Category II AIFs, a minimum of 51 per cent of the funds of these AIFs are required to be invested in the infrastructure entities, SME entities, venture capital undertakings or social venture entities.
+However, in the case of Category II AIFs, a minimum of 51 per cent of the funds of these AIFs are required to be invested in the infrastructure entities, SME entities, VC undertakings or social venture entities.
 As a general rule, AIFs that an insurance company is invested in are not permitted to invest in securities of companies incorporated outside India.
 The sponsor of the AIF that an insurance company is invested in is not permitted to be a part of the promoter group of the insurance company.

-Investment in an AIF by an insurance company is subject to a maximum of the lower of overall exposure to AIFs of 3 per cent by a life insurance company and 5 per cent by a general insurance company, or up to 10 per cent of the size of the AIF (20 per cent for an infrastructure fund).24
+Investment in an AIF by an insurance company is subject to a maximum of the lower of overall exposure to AIFs of 3 per cent by a life insurance company and 5 per cent by a general insurance company, or up to 10 per cent of the size of the AIF (20 per cent for an infrastructure fund).28

 Pension funds in India are governed by the Pension Fund Regulatory and Development Authority (PFRDA) in accordance with the PFRDA Act, 2013.

 Pension funds are permitted to invest in Category I and II AIFs.
 However, in the case of Category II AIFs, a minimum of 51 per cent of the funds of the AIFs are required to be invested in the infrastructure entities or SMEs or venture capital or social welfare entities.
 Further, a pension fund shall only invest in AIFs whose corpus is 1 billion rupees or more and have a minimum rating of AA and above, except for government-owned AIFs.
 The exposure to a single AIF shall not exceed 10 per cent of the AIF size.
 AIFs in which a pension fund is invested are not permitted to invest in securities of the companies or funds incorporated and operated outside India.
-The sponsor of such an AIF should not be the promoter in the pension fund or the promoter group of the pension fund.25
+The sponsor of such an AIF should not be the promoter in the pension fund or the promoter group of the pension fund.30

 iii Real property